WWII Weekend Web

 Another bomb link is armed.
 The lineup of rare warbirds scheduled to fly and appear at MAAM's 30th Annual WWII Weekend has been uploaded .

 Well, to be as accurate as a Norden bombsight...
 You won't actually get to hear the mills on MAAM's incredible Northrop P-61B "Black Widow" night-fighter run, yet.
-But you can get a good, close-up walk-around of our deadly but beautiful black bird on the ramp and inspect all the new work that has gone forward, even during this past very trying year.
+But you can get a good, close-up walk-around of our deadly but beautiful black bird on the ramp.
+Inspect all the new work that has gone forward, even during this past very trying year.
 If the spirit moves you, make a donation to the P-61B Recovery and Restoration Project to make the day those mighty P&W Double-Wasps come back to life just a little bit closer.

 WORLD WAR II WEEKEND SPECIAL GUEST ROSTER